automl/Auto-PyTorch/README_APT.md

-# Auto-PyTorch
+# Regularization Cocktail

-Source code for ICML submission 2867.
+** Source code for ICML submission 2867. **
-Our implementation of regularization cocktails is based on a fork of AutoPyTorch and this fork is part of the submission to ensure full reproducibility.
+**Our implementation of regularization cocktails is based on a fork of AutoPyTorch and this fork is part of the submission to ensure full reproducibility.**
 Install pytorch:
 https://pytorch.org/